jansroka/dotfiles-osx-sonoma/README.md

 time ansible-playbook maintenance.yml -v --ask-become-pass
 ```

 This runs different tasks than the `dotfiles.yml` playbook.
+It does stuff like spotlight DB rebuild, repair permissions, verify volume, etc.

 ## How to make changes to this repo // pre-commit hooks